mgriffin-scottlogic/if-carbon-hack-plugin/src/lib/storage-read-write-energy/README.md

 - `duration`: Length of time the it will take to read/write the data
 - `storage/drive-read-write-power`: Power of the drive(s), when reading/writing, used in Watts
-- `storage/drive-read-write-speed`: Read/write speed of storage device used in Gb/s
+- `storage/drive-read-write-speed`: Read/write speed of storage device used in GB/s
-- `storage/data-transfer`: Amount of data to be read/written in Gb
+- `storage/data-transfer`: Amount of data to be read/written in GB

 ## Returns